Spanish wine: Viticulture

 Viticulture in Spain has developed in adaptation to the varied and extreme climate of the region.
 The dry weather in many parts of Spain reduces the threat of common viticultural hazards like downy mildew and powdery mildew as well as the development of Botrytis cinerea.
 In these parts, the threat of drought and the poor fertility of the land has encouraged Spanish vineyard owners to plant their vines with widely spaced rows so that there is less competition between vines for resources.
 One widely adopted system is known as marco real and involves having 2.5 m of space between vines in all directions.
-These areas, mostly in the south and central regions, have some of the lowest vine density in the world—often ranging between 375-650 vines per acre (900-1600 vines per hectare).
+These areas, mostly in the south and central regions, have some of the lowest vine density in the world—often ranging between 375 and 650 vines per acre (900–1600 vines per hectare).
 This is less than 1/8 of the vine density commonly found in other wine regions such as Bordeaux and Burgundy.
 Many Spanish vineyards are several decades old, with the old vines producing even lower yields of fruit.
 In the Jumilla region of Murcia, for example, yields are often less than 1.1 ton per acre (20 hl/ha).

 In the 1990s, the use of irrigation became more popular after droughts in 1994, and 1995 severely reduced the harvest in those years.
 In 1996, the practice of using irrigation in all Spanish wine regions was legalized with many regions quickly adopting the practice.
 In the province of Toledo, Australian flying winemakers helped to popularize the use of underground drip irrigation to minimize the effects of evaporation.
 The widespread use of irrigation has encouraged higher density of vine plantings and has contributed to higher yields in some parts of Spain.

 While traditionally Spanish vineyards would harvest their grapes by hand, the modernization of the Spanish wine industry has seen increased use of mechanical harvesting.
 In years past, most harvesting had to be done in the early morning with wineries often refusing grapes after mid-day due to their prolonged exposure to the blistering heat.
 In recent years, aided in part by the wider spread of the use of mechanical harvesting, more harvests are now being done at the lower temperatures at night.